 And we certainly absorbed their values, especially since outside of religious communities, the only values we ever encountered were the ones epitomized in our TV, movies, and magazines.

-Is it too much of a stretch to imagine that a young man who has spent his life watching leading men and heroes harassing and disrespecting and even hitting women as comic relief or as a necessity or uncontrollable act might absorb this attitude?
+Is it too much of a stretch to imagine that a young man who has spent his life watching leading men and heroes disrespecting and even hitting women as comic relief or as a necessity or uncontrollable act might absorb this attitude?

 And what about their effect on the girls and young women watching them?